 The Internet has not only contributed to the elimination of borders in communication.
 It has also changed the way we sell and buy.
 The global network has enabled us to use products and services that for many years had only been available to local customers.
 Although the purchasing process has been facilitated, there are still certain barriers that hinder our access to foreign products.
-E-commerce localization and translation, although complicated, is certainly necessary.
+E-commerce translation, although complicated, is certainly necessary.

-E-commerce localization pays off
+E-commerce translation pays off

 Almost one half of Europeans (42.5%) admit that they do not buy products or services that they cannot read about in their language.
-Translating online store content will allow you to reach new customers at a relatively low cost, in particular considering the forecasts: international online sales is set to grow by as much as 15% in 2018 alone.
+Translating online store content will allow you to reach new customers at a relatively low cost, in particular considering the forecasts: international online sales are set to grow by as much as 15% in 2018 alone.

 Descriptions of your products or services would seem to be crucial from the customer’s point of view.
 So, it is necessary to translate them.
 However, e-commerce translation is not merely translation as such – localization is equally important.